-Our Mechina classrooms are for children ages 4-6 and continue to build on the concepts learned in the Nursery program.
-The children begin to explore numbers, letters and scientific concepts, promoting readiness for Transitional Kindergarten or Kindergarten.
-Mechina children learn independence skills, conversational Hebrew, and to focus their attention during group activities.
+Our Mechina classrooms are for children ages 4-5 and continue to build on the concepts learned in the Nursery program.
+The children begin to explore numbers, letters, and scientific concepts, promoting readiness for Transitional Kindergarten or Kindergarten.
+Mechina children learn independence skills, conversational Hebrew, to focus their attention during group and individual activities, and to successfully complete tasks and activities.
 The Mechina rooms give additional opportunities to build independence and choice; rooms include a writing center, science, dramatic play, library/cozy corners, manipulatives, and art.

-Teachers continue to emphasize growth in SOCIAL and EMOTIONAL skills, teaching children to understand and accept apologies, how to feel disappointment and problem solving.
-Special importance is placed on building independence and taking turns, skills that are both crucial for elementary school success.
+The teachers continue to emphasize growth in SOCIAL and EMOTIONAL skills, teaching children to be active helpers and team players, how to demonstrate resilience, and use critical thinking to problem solve.
+Special importance is placed on building independence as well as learning to be a part of a community with shared spaces and materials.
+Skills that are crucial for elementary school are emphasized to prepare each child for success.

 In our Mechina program, students continue to develop their GROSS MOTOR and FINE MOTOR skills.
-By the time they leave our program, children know how to gallop, to hop on one foot and to throw a ball overhanded and underhanded.
-In addition, children work on holding a variety of writing utensils, following a line to cut, lacing strings and beads, putting together toys like Legos, stacking objects and building towers.
-Children also develop the ability to write a letter.
+Children learn how to hold a variety of writing utensils, follow a line to cut, lace strings and beads, put together manipulative toys, stacking objects and building towers.

-Just as important as the other two areas of development, teachers focus on students’ COGNITIVE growth.
+The teachers focus on students’ COGNITIVE growth.
 Children learn to follow 3-4 step directions, to focus and attend to class meetings and stories, and to move with a group of other children.
-In addition, beginning reading skills (letter identification, writing, telling stories with a structure) and beginning math skills (counting to 20, patterns, grouping, classification) are introduced through art, games, movement and play.
+In addition, beginning reading skills (letter identification, writing, telling stories with a structure) and beginning math skills (counting to 20, patterns, grouping, classification) are introduced through art, games, movement, and play.